ryanviana/eth-samba-prism/README.md

 ![The Prism Banner](https://github.com/gugasanchez/theprism/assets/62973287/ac16ce4e-cced-4a22-8570-f42ae4346cba)

+## The Prism Platform Resources

+- **[The Prism Platform](link)**: Discover the full capabilities of The Prism Platform, explore our features, and learn how we're changing the game in digital-to-physical art conversion.

+- **[The Prism Pitch Deck](link)**: Dive deeper into our business model, technology, and the market opportunity with our comprehensive pitch deck.
+Understand our vision, strategy, and how we plan to grow.

+- **[The Prism Demo](link)**: Experience The Prism Platform in action.
+Our demo provides a hands-on look at how users can create, mint, and translate digital art into physical products seamlessly.

 # Welcome to The Prism

 Unleash your creativity with The Prism, a cutting-edge platform where art meets blockchain to make your designs wearable.
 Dive into a world where AI-generated images become tangible and every creation is a unique fashion statement.